IowaDave/ATtiny_Soil_Sentinel/_posts/2022-07-02-learning-to-blog.md

 description: Much to learn!
 ```

-You can see how those definitions are used the top of every page in this blog.
+You can see how those definitions are used the top of this page.
+They get applied to every page in this blog.

 Behind the scenes, Jekyll transforms the README file into a home page.
 One does not have to write the html code for that page.
 Jekyll takes care of it.